 In wintertime, the north of Iceland usually holds more snow and quiet cold than the windy, wet south which makes the north a very poetic and vibrant yet spectacular photographic haven, not to mention in the long hours of the winter nights, when the enticing northern lights dance above the steep dramatic mountains and energy filled moonlit waterfalls.

-The amazing team of professional photographers, Patrick Di Fruscia and Oli H, with their vast experience in landscape and winter photography, will guide you and make sure you reach the greatest locations at the best possible light conditions to capture unique images for your expanding portfolio.
+Amazing team of professional photographers with their vast experience in landscape and winter photography, will guide you and make sure you reach the greatest locations at the best possible light conditions to capture unique images for your expanding portfolio.

 Highlights: Reykjavík, Snæfellsnes, Arnаrѕtарі, Kirkjufell, Búðіr, Hvítserkur, Mývatn, Goðafoss, Aldeyjarfoss, Hrafnabjargarfoss, Namaskard, Hverir geothermal area.